 US Chess has issued Safe Play Guidelines that covers safe play and conduct at our national events.
+(See more on the next page.)
 We also have specific guidelines for spectators that can be viewed here.
+Any player who engages in disreputable conduct during a national event is subject to immediate removal from the tournament and ejection from the playing site without refund.

-The playing halls at scholastic events are only open to the following people while games are in progress:

-- Players with games in progress in that room; - Tournament staff: - Press and other attendees with badges authorizing their access; - Other persons directly authorized by the US Chess Director of Events.
+The playing halls at scholastic events are only open to the following people while games are in progress: Players with games in progress in that room; Tournament staff; Press and other attendees with badges authorizing their access; Other persons directly authorized by the US Chess Director of Events.